Debt-to-Income (DTI) Calculator 📋

 What's a good debt-to-income ratio?

 There are two versions: front-end DTI counts only housing, while back-end DTI (the headline number) counts all debt.
 Mortgage lenders care most about the back-end figure.
+For the limits by loan type and a step-by-step plan to lower yours, read the full guide: What is a good debt-to-income ratio?

 How to lower your DTI